Emad-H/Physical-Verification-using-SKY130/README.md

 If we look at the net partitions in the result, we can note that the net 3/1 went from net B in column 1 to net C in column 2.
 Net A on both sides show up as an error due to the mismatches in other nets.
 This can be ignored.
 If we look at device mismatches, the first column first entry states that cell 3 instance x3, has pin 1 connected to 3 different pins.

->Note: When running LVS on a number of different circuits, you should restart Netgen (or use the command `reinitialize`) as the previous netlists are kept in memory and used even when ininitialising another netlist name in the lvs command.
+>Note: When running LVS on a number of different circuits, you should restart Netgen (or use the command `reinitialize`) as the previous netlists are kept in memory and used even when initialising another netlist name in the lvs command.

 ### Lab - LVS with Subcircuits